Learn how to read a Certificate of Analysis (COA) and where terpenes are sourced from

 Botanical Terpenes

 Botanical terpenes are usually by-products of industrial processes.
-For instance, D-limonene is the byproduct of orange juice production.
-Orange peel is collected from the process and then put into a press to squeeze out the oils in the orange skin.
+For instance, D-limonene is the byproduct of citrus juice production.
+Citrus peels are collected from the process and then put into a press to squeeze out the oils in the rinds.

 Some botanical terpenes can be synthesized from petroleum products or from resveratrol in grapes.